UnseenWizzard/git_training/README.md

 > Note that the actual commit hashes will be different for you.
 If you want to know how exactly git arrives at those revision IDs have a look at [this interesting article](https://blog.thoughtram.io/git/2014/11/18/the-anatomy-of-a-git-commit.html).

-To compare that commit and a previous one we can do `git diff <commit>^!`, where the `^!` tells git to compare to the previous commit.
+To compare that commit and a previous one we can do `git diff <commit>^!`, where the `^!` tells git to compare the commit to the one that came before it.
 So in this case I run `git diff 87a4ad48d55e5280aa608cd79e8bce5e13f318dc^!`.

 We can also do `git diff 8af2ff2a8f7c51e2e52402ecb7332aec39ed540e 87a4ad48d55e5280aa608cd79e8bce5e13f318dc` for the same result and in general to compare any two commits.
 Note that the format here is `git diff <from commit> <to commit>`, so our new commit comes second.

-In the diagram below you again see the different stages of a change and the corrisponding diff commands.
+In the diagram below you again see the different stages of a change and the corresponding diff commands.

 ![States of a change an related diff commands](img/diffs.png)